zhilongjia/cogena/README.md

 [![Travis-CI Build Status](https://travis-ci.org/zhilongjia/cogena.png?branch=master)](https://travis-ci.org/zhilongjia/cogena)

-To discovery smaller scale, but highly correlated cellular events that may be of great biological relevance, co-expressed gene set enrichment analysis, cogena, clusters gene expression profiles (coExp) and then make enrichment analysis for each clusters (clEnrich) based on hyper-geometric test.
+To discovery smaller scale, but highly correlated cellular events that may be of great biological relevance, co-expressed gene set enrichment analysis, cogena, clusters gene expression profiles (coExp) and then makes enrichment analysis for each clusters (clEnrich) based on hyper-geometric test.
 The heatmapCluster and heatmapPEI can visualise the results.
 See vignette for the detailed workflow.

 ![cogena_workflow](inst/figure/Cogena_workflow.png)